Jenni-Hawk/Linear_Regression/README.md

-# LR_Thrillers
-Linear Regression for Thriller Movies
+# Learn Fundamentals of Linear Regression + Machine Learning
+- Viability Analysis
+- Instantiate Model, Train + Test, Score
+- Statsmodels and Sklearn

 # Client / Background
 This was my first experience creating a linear regression machine learning model as part of the Metis curriculum.
 This project also required webscraping which was another first for me.

-The mock business situation that I created for my project: There's a newly created production studio that plans to make movies in the thriller genre.
-They'd like to know if there are characteristics of thrillers that are predictors of US box office gross.
+The mock business situation that I created for my project: A newly emerged production studio plans to make movies in the thriller genre and would like to know which characteristics of thrillers are predictors of US Box Office Gross.

 # Business Questions
 - Does a set of features do a good job in predicting US Gross for thrillers?